ITRS-Group/cordial/integrations/servicenow/README.md

       The path to a server certificate bundle file.
 The underlying Go documentation says:

-      ```text
-      If the certificate is signed by a certificate authority,
-      the certFile should be the concatenation of the server's
-      certificate, any intermediates, and the CA's certificate.
+          If the certificate is signed by a certificate authority, the certFile should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.
-      ```

     * `Key`